Glossary

 - Pipeline Parallelism (PP)

 - A distributed training strategy that splits the model’s layers across devices, each device processing a different “stage.”
-Introduces a pipeline bubble of idle time at the start and end of each batch.
+Introduces a Pipeline Bubble of idle time.
+Complementary to Data Parallelism and Tensor Parallelism in 3D Parallelism.
+Slides: Vol II Ch 5 – Distributed Training

 - Precision